KSAH-42/ATS/README.md

 # ATS

-This project is actual under contruction, there is some project which not contains any classes.
-Go back in this project in few days later.
+This project is actually under construction, there is some project which not contains any classes.
+Go back to this project in a few days later.

 Thanks.